 TurboTax vs. TaxSlayer: Features

 TaxSlayer is less expensive but that’s largely because it offers fewer features than TurboTax.
+You basically pay just to get access to the tax forms you need.
+There are relatively few other extras, like calculators and expense trackers.

 TurboTax Vs. TaxSlayer: User-Friendliness